Christo262/Cyrena_App/readme.md

 - engineering safety
 - long-term project memory

-You are seeing the system mid-evolution.

 ---

 ## Disclaimer

-Cyréna is experimental software.

-It may introduce errors or data loss.
+Cyréna modifies real files in real projects.

-You are responsible for backups and review.
+Use version control.
+Review all changes.
+You are responsible for your codebase.

 Provided as-is.
 Use at your own risk.